aniuli21/Triangulation-Project/README.md

 ##### Description

-  A project that tells if a point it is inside a convex polygon using the principle of triangulation.
+  A project that determines if a point it is inside a convex polygon using the principle of triangulation.
   It also makes a graphic representation. ( you might need to import graphics.h ) The mathematical explanation is commented inside the .cpp file